TheMysterys/Mineclub-Link/README.md

 # Mineclub Link
 Mineclub link is a AFK bot that links into a Discord webhook to provide you with information while it AFKs on Mineclub for you.
+Join the support Discord to suggest features/ideas or if you need help with setting up.
+[Discord Link](mysterybots.com/discord)

 ## Running the bot
 To run the bot you need to have [nodejs](https://nodejs.org) installed.